History-Research-Environment/HRE--History-Research-Environment/CONTRIBUTING.md

 2.3. **Use of Software Tools:**

--  ECLIPSE: HRE will be developed as an RCP under the Eclipse IDE.
+-  ECLIPSE: HRE is developed under the Eclipse IDE.
 -  H2: the H2 database has been selected for use with HRE but this is not intended to preclude use of Oracle or DB2 for very large implementations.